 In its lifetime, the honey bee travels an average of 500 miles.

-In my post-Brandcenter life, I'm excited to see how far I'll go!
+I'm excited to see how far I'll go!

-The Windy City was my summer city.
+The Windy City is my favorite city.

 I spent summer 2017 at DDB Chicago and fell in love with the Windy City!
 When I wasn’t working, I was watching improv shows, making friends, visiting museums/parks/beaches, and taking in the city while sitting on a glass floor 1,353 feet in the air.
 This video – filmed and edited by me – shows summertime Chicago from my perspective.